rickeysxhemz/livewire-translations/README.md

 ];
 ```

-## 🚀 Quick Start
+## Implementation Guide

-### 1. Create a Translatable Model
+### Model Integration

-Let's say you have a `Post` model that you want to make translatable:
+Implement database translations by adding the `TranslatableTrait` to your Eloquent models:

 ```php
 <?php